djradon/classes/daily.journal.2021.12.19.md

     - @rudolph: a dark and corrupted place. creatures of the woods worship corrupted demi-gods, and they've turned the forest into something monstrous
   - [[rl.white-mountains]]
     - @rudolph: when I entered [[rl.morovia]], I entered through the [[rl.svalich-woods]].
 As I was passing off [[rl.luna-lake]] on a barge, I noticed a huge bridge made of white stone with mountains rising on either side. [[g.gypsies]] mentioned golden guardians above watching over a tower.
-- @rudolph: Vampires are always at their strongest in the lairs.
+- @rudolph: Vampires are always at their strongest in their lairs.
 It will be unlikely for him to leave.
 I am prepared to never return from his castle.
 Perhaps I shall survive, but this is the greatest vampire...
 I have no plans beyond this, and nothing to return to.
 - [[g.shadows]] decide to proceed to Fellholt first, then on to [[rl.krezk]] and the [[rl.abbey-near-krezk]]
 - @rudolph: glory and strength until we meet again.
 - [[g.shadows]] [[p.attemptTo]] [[p.proceedTo]] [[rl.vallaki-inn]]